-- 6 There are no forward passes allowed.
-If one of the ball carrier's flags are pulled, the pair must go to the back of the line and try again. - Change up the defenders so that everyone has a chance to attack and defend.
+- Defensive players can only play within their grid and must try and pull the ball carrier's flag. - 6 There are no forward passes allowed.
+If one of the ball carrier's flags are pulled, the pair must go to the back of the line and try again. - 7 Change up the defenders so that everyone has a chance to attack and defend.